henri123lemoine/life-logging/README.md

 ## Usage

+For most purposes, these are the only two endpoints you need to know:

-- **Get Audio**: `GET /get_audio` - Returns the most recent audio data.
+- `GET /get_audio` - Returns the most recent audio data.
 Query parameters:
   - `format`: The audio format to return.
 Supported formats are `pcm`, `wav`, `flac`, and `opus`.
 Default is `wav`.
   - `duration`: The duration of audio to return, in seconds.
-Default is the entire buffer, namely 20 minutes.
+Default is the entire buffer, 20 minutes.
-- **Visualize Audio**: `GET /visualize_audio` - Returns a PNG image visualizing the recent audio data.
+- `GET /visualize_audio` - Returns a PNG image visualizing the recent audio data.
 Useful for debugging.

-Run the app and visit `http://localhost:61429/swagger-ui/` to view the full API documentation.
+For full API documentation, visit `http://localhost:61429/swagger-ui/` while the server is running.

 ### Examples